 The power of the court will be limited in these matters so it is important to know whether your situation is one where the court can help.
-I can help you make that determination at no cost.
+I can help you make that determination.
 If help is available, I can also perform the services for a flat or an hourly fee depending on the circumstances.

 I am attorney Diane Kaer.
 As the founder of Kaer Law, P.C., I provide assistance to clients seeking post-judgment modifications or enforcement proceedings.
 I can assist with your entire divorce process, or with one issue such as this.
 I also consult and assist other attorneys and firms in these matters.